 2:00 pm This is a hike on a well maintained trail.
 With luck and the right flowering time, you might see a Ladyslipper orchid!
 This is an easy hike with a few gentle hills and is known for the beauty of the wildflowers that bloom each spring.

 Directions: Meet your hike leader at the parking lot at the Northside Christian Church at the corner of Cole Mill and Sparger Roads, Durham.
+The address is 3901 Cole Mill Road, Durham, NC 27712.
 You will carpool a short distance to the trail head to begin your hike.

 Sunday, April 30, 2017

 2:00 pm Description: This hike is five mile hike on fairly easy terrain.
 We will walk 2.5 miles from Guess Road to the Pump Station and take the same path back.
 One of the first things we will encounter are the ruins of the Guess Mill.
 The mountain laurel may be in bloom.
 Directions : Meet at the Eno River Association office at 4404 Guess Road, Durham, NC 27712.